Home Fruit Picking Map Australia – Harvest jobs

 Why did we create this map?

 After having spent one and a half years on the road, we understand the importance of fruit picking to backpackers.
 Whether it is to top up your bank account or to apply for a second year visa, a big number of travellers stops by for a farm experience during their road trip.
 The struggle many backpackers face, consists of finding and contacting truly good farms, which can be a lot of work and take up quite some time.
-We lost many days on the road and had to spend a lot of money on fuel etc. So, in order for you to save time and to help you make the best of your travel, we want to share our knowledge and all the contact details we acquired throughout the past seven years spent in Australia.
+We lost many days on the road and had to spend a lot of money on fuel etc. So, in order for you to save time and to help you make the best of your travel, we want to share our knowledge and all the contact details we acquired throughout the past ten years spent in Australia.

 Once you have determined the region you plan on working in, it is time to start looking for farms.
 Like in any other job search, you will have to find the most direct way to communicate with your potential future employers.
 Given the circumstance that you are already in the region, try to score by showing up in person.
 In the case of you not being close to the farm, choose phone calls over sending emails.
 As you know, not all farmers from small, local farms are great fans of the internet!